 Tim Sarson’s latest summary of international developments.

-In the latest of his regular articles for Tax Journal*, Tim Sarson rounds up recent international developments.
-This month’s article looks at:
+In the latest of his regular articles for Tax Journal*, Tim Sarson looks back at some of the interesting developments that unfolded over the past month in the international tax arena.
+This month’s article includes updates on the following:

-* First published in Tax Journal on 27 September 2019.
+* First published by Tax Journal on 25 September 2020.
 Reproduced with permission.

 For further information please contact: